 Since 1952, Egypt has witnessed a succession of authoritarian regimes and waves of repression.
-The National Democratic Party (NDP)—Egypt’s ruling party established by President Anwar Sadat in 1978—remained in power until President Mubarak was forced to step down following weeks of protests in February 2011.
+The National Democratic Party (NDP)—Egypt’s ruling party established by President Anwar Sadat in 1978—remained in power until 2011, when protests forced President Mubarak to step down after a 30-year rule.

-Mubarak’s government and the NDP kept a tight hold on the country through orchestrated elections and a brutal security apparatus.
-A state of emergency in place without interruption since 1981 was used to facilitate the arbitrary detention of opposition members and protesters, as well as the unfair trials of civilians before state security or military courts.
-Torture and ill treatment were systematically used in prisons and other detention facilities.
+Mubarak’s government and the NDP kept a tight hold on the country through orchestrated elections and an obedient security apparatus.
+A state of emergency, enacted in 1981, was used to facilitate the arbitrary detention of opposition members and protestors, as well as the unfair trials of civilians before state security or military courts.
+Torture and ill-treatment were systematically used in prisons and other detention facilities.

-In February 2011-after eighteen days of popular protests inspired by the Tunisian revolution against corruption, political violence, and impunity-Mubarak stepped down, transferring power to Egypt’s Supreme Council of Armed Forces.
-This was followed a month later by a national referendum, backing constitutional changes that will pave the way for new elections.
-Egyptians have continued to sporadically protest, demanding that all who served in the Mubarak regime be removed from office and held accountable.
+In February 2011-after eighteen days of popular protests inspired by the Tunisian revolution against corruption, political violence, and impunity-Mubarak stepped down, transferring power to Egypt’s Supreme Council of Armed Forces (SCAF).

 ICTJ’s involvement in Egypt aims to provide technical assistance and advice to local actors on transitional justice options and strengthen their capacity to respond to the challenges of the current situation.